VSai-Teja/Social-Media-App-master/README.md

 socially connect and make friends.

-made with Angular by SaiTeja.V
+made with Angular by V SaiTeja.